datltnuce/Python-in-RFM-Analysis/README.md

 Customers in this group are considered loyal or bring the highest value to the business.

 **Summary:** <br>
+The reason for dividing the bins this way is:

+- Helps identify potential customers and groups with the highest revenue potential.
+- Supports marketing strategies and loyalty programs based on purchasing frequency.

-- The business has a large number of regular customers (20+ group) with very high purchase frequency, which is a positive sign.
+The business has a large number of regular customers (20+ group) with very high purchase frequency, which is a positive sign.
 However, the number of customers in the 1-2 and 2-5 times groups is quite low.
 The business should consider strategies to convert customers with lower frequency (groups 1-2 and 2-5) into higher frequency groups (5-20 and 20+).<br>

-- Can implement promotional programs, customer care, or special offers to encourage more frequent shopping.
+Can implement promotional programs, customer care, or special offers to encourage more frequent shopping.

 **3. Distribution throughout the time**
 ```python